-

 Our work in Armenia

 Our involvement in Armenia began in the early 2000s.
-Between 2006-2009, we collaborated with UNDP Armenia to implement a Sida-funded project designed to strengthen the capacity of Armenia’s Human Rights Defender’s Office to promote and protect human rights principles.
+Between 2006-2009, we collaborated with UNDP Armenia to implement a Sida-funded project to strengthen the capacity of Armenia’s Human Rights Defender’s Office to promote and protect human rights.
+In 2019 we re-engaged our cooperation in Armenia aiming to support the country’s democratic transition and since 2020 we are implementing a Sida-supported human rights programme.

 Learn more about our work with Academia and Research in Armenia

 Since 2020, we also have been engaging with Armenian participants through the Swedish Institute Academy for Young Professionals (SAYP), developed in collaboration with Lund University.
-In this programme, we gather young policymakers, public servants, and civil society actors, and develop their skills in governing, giving them the opportunity to network and exchange knowledge.
-We deliver human rights training, which specifically targets young professionals working in government and civil society from Armenia and other countries in the Eastern Partnership region, Baltic countries, and Sweden.
+In this programme, we gather young policymakers, public servants, and civil society actors, to develop their skills in governing, giving them the opportunity to network and exchange knowledge.

 Learn more about our SAYP training